 Fuller information is available from the club's Facebook page at the following link: Linlithgow Flyers

 The Livingston Health Walk takes place every Wednesday from 7pm, with setting-off locations changing on a monthly basis.

 If you're thinking about coming along, the group will be happy to see you.
 All fitness levels are welcome.

 Fuller information is available from the group's Facebook page at the following link: Livingston Health Walk

 The next meeting of West Lothian Prostate Cancer Support Group will be held at 7pm on Thursday 7 February in West Lothian Ability Centre, Carmondean Centre Road, Livingston.

 The speaker will be Anne Innes -Support Group Manager, Prostate UK - Glasgow

 Anne will talk about: 'What's that badge about' Prostate Cancer UK and Taming Prostate Cancer.

 The meeting will also provide an opportunity for recently-diagnosed men concerned about treatment choice to have an informal chat with other men who have already experienced the various treatments and side effects etc.

-All those interested are very welcome to attend.
+All those men and their partners interested in getting advice or helpful information are very welcome to come along.